Understanding Pes Cavus

 Physical Therapy

-In cases of significant instability, ankle-foot orthoses (AFOs) may be recommended to provide additional support and prevent ankle sprains.
+Ankle-foot orthoses (AFOs) may be recommended to enhance stability and prevent ankle injuries.

 Corticosteroid Injections

-If inflammation is present, corticosteroid injections can provide targeted relief for pain and swelling.
+If inflammation is present, corticosteroid injections can provide targeted pain relief.

 Shockwave Therapy